 Step 4: Purchaser records the PO and files, awaiting delivery.

 Within the delivery, the organization reviews the purchase to qualify the standards.
-A Goods Received Note deals with tangible products while services are signed off as a guarantee.
+Specifically, a Goods Received Note deals with tangible products while services are signed off as a guarantee.

 Step 5: Approval and payment.